Okeoma/unification-of-customers-records-into-a-central-server/README.md

-# Unification of Customers Records-into a Central-Server
+# Unification of Customers Records into a Central-Server
-A Python program for combining multiple data sources (CSV, JSON, and XML) provided, and pushing these to a central organisational data store.
+A Python program for combining multiple data sources (CSV, JSON, and XML) provided, and pushing these to a central organizational data store.
 # APPLICATION DEVELOPMENT REQUIREMENTS AND PROCESSES
 ## IMPLEMENTATION AND FUTURE PLANS
 The fictitious company (Laurel Technology Solutions Ltd.) is seeking to unify all its customers' records, which are currently stored in